HsecCx/workshop1/lab1_setup/index.md

 ## Connect to a project

-1. Mouse-over the __Project:__ field in the left pane, click the pencil icon, then select the project name __cxworkshops/totallysecureapp__ that appears in the middle search bar
+1. Mouse-over the __Project:__ field in the left pane, click the pencil icon, then select the project name __TotallySecure__ that appears in the middle search bar

     ![Select Project](./assets/images/cx_select_project.png "Select the Project")